Skip to main content

 Copilot

-In the previous unit, you learned that Einstein Copilot is a trusted conversational AI assistant seamlessly built into the Salesforce interface.
+In the previous unit, you learned that Einstein Copilot is a trusted conversational AI agent seamlessly built into the Salesforce interface.
 Currently, you can customize and launch one copilot for your employees, and that copilot is available in the flow of work in Salesforce.

 Your copilot has the capability to perform business tasks on behalf of the users in your Salesforce org.
 But how exactly does that magic happen?
 That’s where actions come in.

-Actions
+Actions and Topics

 Salesforce provides some standard actions right out of the box.
 So after enabling the feature, your copilot is immediately ready to help users with many common Salesforce tasks.
 But you can also create custom actions to give your copilot additional abilities, so that it can assist with tasks specific to your business.
 Let’s take a closer look at these two types of actions.